korningf/aegis-vault/README.md

 * SSH

+At minimum we will integrate with SSH for initialization  and git access.

+We will probably want to use SSH-Agents, and we will address this later.

+Note AWS Ec2 machines have authorized_key public key and not a key-pair.

+That is, we can generate a full additional key-pair (id_rsa, id_rsa.pub),

+which we can then add to our Git repo (without screwing up AWS EC2 shell)

 Open-SSH private key default passphrase-protectedion uses ASES 128-bit.

 For SSH to work with pass we must use a plain-text OpenSSH private-key.